frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/rigpl.md

-# Rohit Industries Group India
+# Rohit Industries Group, India

 When Aditya Duggal decided to blog for the first time, he wrote a blog on ERPNext Implementation story.
 He began by saying that “I have been compelled